akuaagyeiwaa/ATSA/index.md

 8. Deputy Organizing Secretaries
 9. Public Relations Officer

- DUTIES OF THE OFFICERS:
- The executive body of the Association shall consist of the following:
-1. Chairperson
-2. Vice-Chairperson
-3. General Secretary
-4. Deputy General Secretary
-5. Financial secretary
-6. Treasurer
-7. Organising Secretary
-8. Deputy Organizing Secretaries
-9. Public Relations Officer

  11. Chairperson

-a).
-He shall be the leader and chief spokesman of the Executive Committee. b).
-The Chairperson's duty shall be to preside at all meetings and administer
+1. He shall be the leader and chief spokesman of the Executive Committee.
-     the Association's affairs.
+2. The Chairperson's duty shall be to preside at all meetings and administer the Association's affairs.
-c).
-He/she can call emergency meetings any time the need arises.</p>
+3. He/she can call emergency meetings any time the need arises
-d).
-He/she shall have the authority to act for the Association within the
+4. He/she shall have the authority to act for the Association within the framework of the regulations of the Association
-     framework of the regulations of the Association. e).
-He shall be able to delegate other functions/duties of the other members of the Executive Committee as will not contravene the provisions of these regulations. f).
-In consultation with the Executive Committee, the Chairperson shall appoint the administrative officers of the Association where necessary.
+5. He shall be able to delegate other functions/duties of the other members of the Executive Committee as will not contravene the provisions of these regulations.
+6. In consultation with the Executive Committee, the Chairperson shall appoint the administrative officers of the Association where necessary.

 2. Vice-Chairperson:
 a) The Vice-Chairperson shall assume the duties of the Chairperson in the